ScratchAddons/website-v2/content/docs/faq.md

 You can do it on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or [our Discord server](https://discord.gg/R5NBqwMjNc).
 There, you can ask questions and engage with the Scratch Addons community.

-## Technical

-### What is an "addon", exactly?

-An addon is similar to an extension or a userscript, but they use special APIs provided by the Scratch Addons extension.
-These APIs allow addons to run scripts on a Scratch page (userscripts), run scripts on the background (persistent scripts), or apply styles to the Scratch website (userstyles).

-Userscripts can use the `addon.*` JavaScript APIs, which allow them to obtain Scratch-related information (for example, the currently logged in user) and use extension APIs (like sending notifications).

-### If everything is an addon, then what does Scratch Addons do?

-By itself, Scratch Addons is just an addon loader.
-Its main tasks are to:

-- Allow users to enable, disable and configure addons.
-- Run addons and provide APIs to them.
-- Provide useful data to addons (for example, the addon.auth API).
-- Pollute prototypes for use by addon userscripts.
-- Provide ways to access and modify Redux state.
-- Avoid addons from interfering with each other.
-- Avoid duplicate work from different addons.

 ## Other

 ### How can I add/remove myself to/from the contributors page?